-When you think of forests and woods, you can picture trees, abundant lush green ferns, and other plants.
-But trust me the first thing that you will notice is the abundant foliage of fern plants.
-These ferns, in biological terms, are nothing but the pteridophytes, belonging to the division Pteridophyta of the plant kingdom.
+When you think of forests, you picture trees, abundant lush green ferns, and other plants.
+But trust me the first thing that you will notice when you go to a forest is the abundant foliage of fern plants.
+These ferns, in biological terms, are nothing but the pteridophytes.
+They belong to the division Pteridophyta of the plant kingdom.

 What are Pteridophytes?

-These plants are the ones that do not have any flowers or seeds.
-Hence they are also called as Cryptogams.
+Pteridophytes are plants that do not have any flowers or seeds.
+Hence another name for it is Cryptogams.
 They include ferns and horsetails.
 In fact, they can be considered as the first terrestrial vascular plants, showing the presence of the vascular tissue, xylem, and phloem.
-They can be found in mostly in damp and shady places.
-Most ferns are grown as ornamental plants.
+Mostly, we find these plants in damp and shady places.
+Also, most ferns are grown as ornamental plants.

 Features of Pteridophytes

 Pteridophytes display differentiation.
-The plant body can be divided into a true root, stem, and leaves.
+The plant body can be divided into true root, stem, and leaves.
 A saprophyte is the main plant body here.
-Some of the species belonging to this division have small leaves called as the microphylls.
+Some of the species belonging to this division have small leaves called the microphylls.
 For example, Selaginella.
 Megaphylls are the large leaves that some pteridophytes have.
-For Example Fern plants.
+For example, fern plants.
 The main plant bears the sporangia.
 These bear some leaf-like appendages called the sporophylls.
 In a few species such as Selaginella and Equisetum, the sporophylls form compact structures called cones or strobili.

 Reproduction in Pteridophytes